tayv/tayv/README.md

 - Goal: Follow standard race league leaderboards while also allowing users the ability to quickly see rankings by season as well as all-time results.
 - Logo designed by Steve A.
 - If I ever have time the Avatars will be updated to pixel art.
+- Pixel art background created by me using Figma

 ### Code